WasuVa/WasuVa/README.md

-# 👋 Hi, I'm Wasuda Sandaruvan
+# 👋 Hey there, I'm Wasuda Sandaruvan

+💻 A passionate developer who loves turning ideas into code.
-💦 Currently working from **Home**
+💦 Currently working from **home**
-💫 Currently learning **Java**
+📚 Always learning — focusing on **Java | Web Development | Cloud**

 ---

 ## 💫 About Me
-🚀 Passionate about coding and problem-solving
+🚀 Passionate about building and problem-solving
-🔭 Focused on sharpening my development skills
+🔭 On a journey to sharpen my development skills
-🌱 Exploring new technologies every day
+🌱 Exploring new technologies every single day
-👯 Open to collaborating on open-source projects
+👯 Open to collaborating on **open-source projects**
-💬 Always happy to discuss tech & learning resources
+💬 Always happy to discuss tech, coding & learning resources
-⚡ Fun fact: I enjoy [gaming 🎮 | music 🎶]
+⚡ Fun fact: I enjoy **gaming 🎮 | music 🎶 | travel ✈️**

 ---